Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 Replaces the [SusPay](#suspay) and [CryptoConditions](#cryptoconditions) amendments.

-Provides "suspended payments" for CSC for escrow within the CSC Ledger, including support for [Interledger Protocol Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02).
+Provides "suspended payments" for STM for escrow within the STM Ledger, including support for [Interledger Protocol Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02).
 Creates a new ledger object type for suspended payments and new transaction types to create, execute, and cancel suspended payments.